How to Prepare for the GMAT: Cost, Test Resources, and More

 Within 20 days of taking the GMAT, test takers will receive a unique link with their GMAT score report.
 They can then request that their GMAT score be sent to a school, although this will require the payment of an additional fee.
 It's a better idea to select programs where the scores will be automatically sent before the exam, since this is included in the registration fee.

-Whether you’re preparing to take the GMAT, or you qualify for a waiver, Santa Clara’s Online MBA has an option for you.
-Learn more about our program, and if you have any questions at all about the GMAT or the waiver, don’t hesitate to call us at 844-554-2425 today.
+Whether you’re preparing to take the GMAT or you qualify for a waiver, Santa Clara’s Online MBA and Online MS in Marketing programs have options for you.
+Learn more about our programs, and if you have any questions at all about the GMAT or the waiver, don’t hesitate to call us at 844-554-2425 today.

 1 Retrieved on February 15, 2018, from mba.com/global/the-gmat-exam/about-the-gmat-exam.aspx